FSA & HSA for Doula Care: What's Eligible in 2026

 Open enrollment asks a very practical question: how much pre-tax money should you set aside before the baby arrives?
 Then the harder question follows.
 Can any of it be used for doula care?

 The short answer: the IRS does not list doula care by name as a qualified medical expense, and your plan administrator makes the eligibility decision.
-Still, many families have successfully used a Letter of Medical Necessity when postpartum doula care is tied to a documented recovery need.
-This guide explains which account to use, what the IRS language actually says, and how to build a claim package that gives the reviewer what they need.
+The good news is that Cooings has walked hundreds of families through this — we provide the documentation, you submit through your administrator’s portal.
+This guide explains which account does what, what the IRS language actually says, and the exact flows Cooings uses for FSA/HSA and DCFSA submissions.

 I am a postpartum doula and CPR instructor, not a tax professional.
 This is not tax advice.
 Use it to prepare for a benefits call, a plan-administrator question, or a conversation with your CPA.